hyperledger-labs/splice/README.md

 1. Update the version in the `nix/cometbft-driver-sources.json` file
 2. Update the version used for the CometBFT docker image in the `.circleci/config.yml` file

+#### Bumping Canton

+1. Update the Canton Enterprise `version` in `nix/canton-sources.json`.
+The currently published versions on Artifactory can be found [here](https://digitalasset.jfrog.io/ui/repos/tree/General/canton-enterprise).
+2. Update the `sha256` hash in the same file by first running `direnv reload` to make the hash validation fail and using the 'got' hash printed by nix.
+This is usually easier and more accurate than copying the sha256 hash displayed for the release version in Artifactory.
+3. In case you have also made configuration changes to Canton in `simple-topology-canton.conf`, remember to also make the corresponding changes for our cluster deployments.
+It is recommended to test any configuration changes on scratchnet first.

 #### Bumping Our Canton fork